-There were three gypsies a came
+There were three gypsies a came to my door,

 And downstairs ran this lady, O!

-One sang high and
+One sang high and the other sang low,

 And one sang bonny, bonny, Biscay, O!